MiguelEmmara-ai/Lempzy/README.md

 What things you need to make sure before proceed.
 * **OS: DEBIAN (10, 11), UBUNTU (18.04, 20.04, 22.04, 22.10)**
 * **YOU SHOULD BE LOGIN AS ROOT**
+* **FRESH CLEAN SERVER**

 ## How to use
-To Install this script, all you need to do is to run a single command line and it will install everything.
+To Install Lempzy, all you need to do is to run a single command line and it will install everything.

 ```
 apt update; apt-get install dos2unix; wget https://raw.githubusercontent.com/MiguelEmmara-ai/LempStackUbuntu20.04/development/lemp-ubuntu-20-04.sh -O ~/lemp-ubuntu-20-04.sh && dos2unix ~/lemp-ubuntu-20-04.sh && bash ~/lemp-ubuntu-20-04.sh